rayvega96/ulauncher-amazon-search/README.md

 ## Possible bugs and errors

-Since I built this extension in 3 days it can happen that you may find some bugs.
-You can report me and when I have time I'll try to fix them.
+Since I built this extension in 3 days, you may find some bugs.
+In that case, You can report it and when I have time I'll try to fix it.

 ## FAQ

-1.Q) Why FastSearch does not work?
+1.Q) Why doesn't FastSearch work?

 1.A) Sometimes too much researches may break the extension.
 Try to clean Ulauncher cache situated in: ``` ~\.cache\ ```

 2.Q) Why I constantly get 503 Error while using FastSearch?

-2.A) FastSearch is a webscraper function and sometimes will give you 503 error because Amazon is preventing flooding from your IP.
+2.A) FastSearch is a webscraper function and sometimes it will give you 503 error because Amazon is preventing flooding from your IP.
 In this case you just have to wait a bit before using it again.
 You can also try to increase the number of seconds for waiting a response in the extension preferences.

-3.Q) Why FastSearch does not always works with books?
+3.Q) Why does FastSearch not always work with books?

 3.A) Because the scraping method used in this extension is based on normal products and not in multiple-category products like books.